thedza49/letour/README.md

   scrapes procyclingstats.com for the day's finish order and jersey holders, stores them, scores every coach, and marks the stage `results_synced` — which is what unlocks transfers and captain picks for the next stage.
+Not yet running on a cron schedule (see "Action needed" below).
-- **Real rider startlist import** (`import_startlist.py`): one-time script that replaces the 12 placeholder riders with the real ~180- rider Tour startlist from procyclingstats, priced by world ranking tier (see "Known placeholder/approximate data" below — pricing is a reasonable starting model, not an official number from anywhere).
+- **Real rider startlist import** (`import_startlist.py`): one-time script meant to replace the 12 placeholder riders with the real ~180-rider Tour startlist from procyclingstats, priced by world ranking tier. **Tried on June 23 — procyclingstats hasn't published the 2026 startlist yet** (the script failed cleanly with "Failed to fetch the startlist," which is expected this far before race day).
+  All 3 coaches' rosters are still drafted from the 12 placeholder riders for now.
+Re-run this every few days as race day approaches.
+- **Season points + scoring history on Home and My Team** — both pages now show a running "Season points" total, and My Team lists a per-stage points breakdown once stages start syncing.

 **Scoring rules (tune freely in `app/scoring.py` — nothing else hardcodes these numbers):**